rnl-dei/labs-bootstrap/README.md

 This should create the file `labs-bootstrap-kernel`.
 Put this in the /boot of the machine, and as the `kernel parameter` of the grub entry, and it is done.

-### Create pre-defined packages
+### Create the pre-defined packages
 ```
 $ make packages
 ```
-This will create all already pre-defined packages in `/var/www/geminio/packages/`.
+This will create all already pre-defined packages in `/var/www/deploy/webroot/packages/`.
-The initramfs will get the packages from there automatically, nothing more needed to do.
+The initramfs will get the packages from there automatically, nothing more needed to do, given that a web server is already working to serve files from there.

 ### Create a new package
 For example to create a package for rsync, just run the following:
 ```
 $ make rsync
 ...
-/var/www/geminio/packages/rsync.tar.gz created, enjoy!
+/var/www/deploy/webroot/packages/rsync.tar.gz created, enjoy!
 ```
 The package should now be available for the initramfs like with pre-defined packages.